thrnz/docker-wireguard-pia/README.md

 * If strict reverse path filtering is used, then the `net.ipv4.conf.all.src_valid_mark=1` sysctl should be set on container creation to prevent incoming packets being dropped.
 See [issue #96](https://github.com/thrnz/docker-wireguard-pia/issues/96) for more info.
 * The userspace implementation through wireguard-go is very stable but lacks in performance.
 Looking into supporting ([boringtun](https://github.com/cloudflare/boringtun)) might be beneficial.
 * Container images are available on both Docker Hub (`thrnz/docker-wireguard-pia`) and GitHub's Container Registry (`ghcr.io/thrnz/docker-wireguard-pia`).
 Images are rebuilt monthly to keep Alpine packages up to date.
+* WireGuard keys appear to stop working after several hours of inactivity.
+The container has no recovery logic if this happens, or if the remote endpoint itself permanently stops responding for any other reason.
+Restarting the container itself and any other containers sharing the connection is probably the simplest and safest way of recovering if this happens.
+This can potentially be automated using Docker [healthchecks](https://docs.docker.com/reference/dockerfile/#healthcheck).
+The default healthcheck should be able to pick up an unresponsive endpoint with `ACTIVE_HEALTHCHECKS=1` set, and may also help to prevent keys timing out due to inactivity.

 ## Credits
 Some bits and pieces and ideas have been borrowed from the following: